RedManaProperties/Comms911DocTools/README.md

 Based on Gemini PDF Chatbot by kaifcoder, Comms911DocTools is a Streamlit-based application that allows users to build 911 center policy documents.
 The tool extracts information from uploaded PDF files and uses user input to build policy documents.
 <https://rmp-comms911doctools.streamlit.app/>

+Special thanks to kaifcoder who developed the original Gemini chatbot these tools are based on.

 ## Features